 I’ve seen it many times.
-A Christian family decides they want to formalize their giving.
-They go get advice from their lawyers and accountants who often are not Christians.
-Those advisors have the frame of reference of starting a private foundation, so off they go.
+A Christian family of means decides they want to formalize their charitable giving.
+They go get advice from their lawyers and accountants, who often are not Christians.
+Those advisors’ frame of reference is that private foundations are the way for families to give, so off they go.

-When the founders pass away, the foundation typically will have a set of bylaws allowing for the appointment of new board members.
-New board members are appointed, who realize that they are sitting on top of treasure.
-In other words, they have the opportunity to support organizations.
+The newly appointed board members realize that they are sitting on top of treasure.
+They have the opportunity to decide which organizations to support.
 The first generation is often kind to the wishes of the founders and tends to support generally the same organizations.

 However, as more board members get added, and as more generations intervene, the wishes of the founders get muted.
 Everyone tends to forget why the founders supported a particular organization.
-Accordingly, the wishes and desires of the foundation fall away, and the foundation often morphs into something other than Christian.
+Accordingly, the original mission of the foundation falls away, and it often morphs into something other than Christian.

-Certainly, some wise founders associated with Christian council may wisely put in enough road blocks and provisions in the bylaws to keep the foundation Christian.
+Certainly, some wise founders associated with Christian council may anticipate this tendency.
+They put in enough roadblocks and provisions in the bylaws to keep the foundation true to its Christian values.
+If the founders include these protections, then a foundation can be an appropriate vehicle.
 But few do.
-If they make these protections, then it can be an appropriate vehicle.

 Share this Post